andrew/ultimate-awesome/README.md

 - [awesome-embodied-vision](https://github.com/ChanganVR/awesome-embodied-vision) - Reading list for research topics in embodied vision.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-open-source-organizations](https://github.com/Mayeu/awesome-open-source-organizations) - ⚡️ A list of organizations that have open sourced everything they do.
-- [awesome-minecraft](https://github.com/bs-community/awesome-minecraft) - 📝 The curated list of awesome things related to Minecraft.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
 - [awesome-kde](https://github.com/francoism90/awesome-kde) - A curated list of awesome apps, extensions, modules, themes and tools for the KDE Desktop Environment.
 - [Awesome-3D-Detectors](https://github.com/Hub-Tian/Awesome-3D-Detectors) - Paperlist of awesome 3D detection methods.
 - [awesome-csirt](https://github.com/Spacial/awesome-csirt) - Awesome CSIRT is an curated list of links and resources in security and CSIRT daily activities.
 - [Awesome-GPU](https://github.com/Jokeren/Awesome-GPU) - Awesome resources for GPUs.
-- [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.
 - [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [NLP101](https://github.com/Huffon/NLP101) - NLP 101: a resource repository for Deep Learning and Natural Language Processing.